-The numeric keys 1 and 3 have two meanings depending on the context of their use.
-If the user is entering numeric values, the [1/Y] and [3/N] keys are used as the numbers 1 and 3.
-If the user is responding to a YES/NO prompt, the [1/Y] key is interpreted as YES and the [3/N] key is interpreted as NO.
+The numeric keys 1 and 3 have two meanings depending on the context.
+If the user is entering numeric values, the [1/Y] and [3/N] keys represent the numbers 1 and 3.
+If the user is responding to a YES/NO prompt, the [1/Y] key interpreted as YES and the [3/N] key is interpreted as NO.

 The [INV] (!) key is used to invert the values of logic signals used with the programmable outputs.
-For example, if the user needs to invert the value of the ZONE 1 AG logic signal (signal number 81) for input into programmable output A1, "!" followed by "81" (example: !81) is entered.
+For example, if the user needs to invert the value of the ZONE 1 AG logic signal (signal number 81) for input into programmable output A1, [INV] followed by "81" (display: !81) is entered.